mgerb/React-Reddit/README.md

 # sreddit
 This is a Reddit client that I am developing to learn both React and Redux.

+[Current development site located here](https://sreddit-mgerb42.c9users.io/) (may or may not be running)

 ## Goal
 The goal of this project is to make a Reddit client that automatically updates posts and shows live animations.